Author has written 4 stories for Halo, and Warframe.

 2. Halo: Chimera Rising - set 5 years later, in the time period of Halo 4.
 Full plot is posted but proof reading work is on-going (see above).

 3. Halo: Chimera Rogue - set six months after Chimera Rising, and a few months before the events of Halo 5.
+Story on hold until I know where Halo 6 is headed.

 The two broader narratives from The Enemy of my Enemy and the Chimera series will intertwine at some point, but I really need to find out what horrible doom is threatening the galaxy in Halo 5 before I can push too far ahead.